vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 drawImage(myImage);
 ```

-This is often useful, especially if you have many configuration peoperties and some of them are optional.
+This is often useful, especially if you have many configuration properties and some of them are optional.
 However, it has some shortcomings.
 You need to access all the properties through the source object like this: `imageConfig.source`.
 Alternatively, you need to declare variables and assign properties to them.
-With optional properties it is even worse as you need to handle manually default values if a property is not present.
-Fortunately you can sue object destructuring to create variables from the input object:
+With optional properties, it is even worse as you need to handle manually default values if a property is not present.
+Fortunately, you can sue object destructuring to create variables from the input object:

 ```javascript
 function drawImage({x, y, source, grayscale}) {